-The Probation Department of the Juvenile Division of the Common Pleas Court of Holmes County is a very active department, consisting of a Chief Probation Officer, two Probation/Diversion Officers and a Probation Department Secretary.
-All probation officers have caseloads assigned to them in which they are actively involved.
-Additionally, all officers have the following required duties:
+The Probation Department of the Juvenile Division of the Common Pleas Court of Holmes County is a very active department, consisting of a Chief of Probation, two Probation/Diversion Managers and a Probation/Diversion Services Secretary.
+All probation managers have caseloads assigned to them in which they are actively involved.
+Additionally, all managers have the following required duties:

-- Filing Violations of Law/Court Orders through the Prosecutor's Office; - Testifying in Court hearings; - Attending ongoing education and training sessions; - Writing and filing reports; - Public speaking; - Monitoring those youth under Court supervision for probation or Court orders; - Utilizing arrest authority when appropriate. - Assist local school districts with truancy team meetings.
+- Filing Violations of Law/Court Orders through the Prosecutor's Office; - Testifying in Court hearings; - Attending ongoing education and training sessions; - Writing and filing reports; - Public speaking; - Monitoring those youth involved with Diversion Services or under Court supervision for probation or Court orders; - Utilizing arrest authority when appropriate. - Assist local school districts with truancy team meetings.